-A dental crown, also known as a “cap”, is a prosthesis that is shaped like a tooth and cemented over your existing tooth.
-If your tooth is in need of a lot of restorative work, it may need a crown.
-Crowns are used when a filling isn’t enough to restore the tooth.
+A dental crown, also known as a “cap,” is a prosthesis that is shaped like a tooth and bonded to your existing tooth.
+If your tooth is in need of restorative work, a crown could be the solution you need.
+Dental crowns are often used when a filling will not effectively restore the tooth.

 Benefits of Crowns.

 Crowns can offer a number of benefits that can improve both your health and the aesthetics of your smile.
 Here at River Dental, we prefer porcelain crowns when we need to protect and restore your tooth.

 A Natural Look | Crowns are shaped to look like your natural teeth, and the color can be matched to the rest of your teeth.

 Stain Resistance | Porcelain is resistant to staining to keep your smile looking great.

 Long-Lasting Protection | Crowns that are well-maintained can last anywhere from five to fifteen years.